luni64/TeensyStep/README.md

 }
 ```

-The move commands always move the motors synchronously.
-I.e. all motors will always reach their target positions at the same time.
-If you think of a x/y transport system, the movement will be on a straigth line from the current coordinates to the target coordinates.
-If you need an independent movement of the motors you can use more than one *StepControl* objects
+The move amd moveAsync commands always move the motors synchronously.
+I.e., all motors will always reach their target positions at the same time.
+If you think of a x/y transport system, the movement will be on a straight line from the current coordinates to the target coordinates.
+If you need an independent motor movement you can use more than one *StepControl* objects
 ```C++
 ...
 StepControl<> controller_1;